pramcistudent/bookstore-milestone-four/README.md

 #### Profile - only available to logged in user
 - **Password** - Users can change their password by inputting the old password and then the new password which must be entered twice to check it has been input correctly.
 - **Order History**- Users are able to view a summary of their previous orders placed.
 Users can click on icon link 'View order' which provides a detail view of the selected order which can be printed.
 Users can click icon 'Track order' this feature is currently unavailable and is out of the scope of this project.
 Clicking the link opens a model to informs the user this feature is under development.
+- **Pagination** - Has been added to allow the user to see a list of 4 previous orders per page.

 #### 404 and 500 Error Pages
 -  I've included custom 404 and 500 error messages and error handlers to catch these errors.
 My custom messages allow the user to redirect back to the home page.